 - 1. Hair is to have a neat appearance and be of a God given color. - a.
-Hair shall not reach below the top of a dress shirt, cover the entire ear, hang in the eyes, or cover the eyebrows. - b.
+Hair shall not hang in the eyes and must be no longer than the top of a crew neck collar.

+- b.
 Hair standards are in effect at all times. - c.
 Extreme hair colors and designs are not allowed. - d.
 Hair ties, headbands, ponytails, and "man buns" are not allowed. - 2.
 Males must show up clean shaven every day. - 3.
 Visible tattoos and any piercings are not permitted. - 4.
-Chained jewelry/wallets are not permitted. - 5.
-Blankets and sleepwear are not permitted during school hours (except during school sanctioned "dress up days"). - 6.
-Outerwear (winter jackets, gloves, mittens, hoods, capes, bandanas, hats, etc.) are not permitted to be worn during school hours.

-- 7. Headphones and Earbuds are not to be worn in class unless approved by the teacher for educational use. - 8.
+Nose rings are not allowed.
+If a nose ring already exists, the student will have to work with LW Administration for a solution. - 5.
+Chained jewelry/wallets are not permitted. - 6.
+Blankets and sleepwear are not permitted during school hours (except during school sanctioned "dress up days"). - 7.
+Outerwear (winter jackets, gloves, mittens, hoods, capes, bandanas, hats, etc.) are not permitted to be worn during school hours. - 8.
+Headphones and Earbuds are not to be worn in class unless approved by the teacher for educational use. - 9.
 Undergarments may not be exposed or visible through any type of clothing.